Nicholas J. Phillips: Career

 Phillips graduated with a BSc degree in physics from Imperial College, London.
 He was a senior researcher at the Atomic Weapons Research Establishment (AWRE), Aldermaston, from 1959 to 1962.
 He was a research scientist at the Sperry Rand Research Centre, Sudbury, Massachusetts, United States, from 1962 to 1963.
-He was a theoretical physicist at English Electric, Whetstone, Leicester, UK, from 1963–1965.
+He was a theoretical physicist at English Electric, Whetstone, Leicester, UK, from 1963 to 1965.

 From 1965 to 1993 he was appointed at Loughborough University, where he rose to Professor of Applied Optics.
 In October 1993, he was appointed as Professor of Imaging Science at De Montfort University, Leicester, UK.
-Phillips was the co-founder in the early 1970s of Holoco, who using lasers supplied by The Who (that had been used in laser light shows during their concerts), constructed the Light Fantastic exhibitions as The Royal Academy of Arts, London, in 1977-8.
+Phillips was the co-founder in the early 1970s of Holoco, who using lasers supplied by The Who (that had been used in laser light shows during their concerts), constructed the Light Fantastic exhibitions as The Royal Academy of Arts, London, in 1977–8.

 The company became Advanced Holographics in 1980 when The Who withdrew their financial backing, and was based in Loughborough, UK, and later became part of Markem Systems.